ximus/personal-sites/ximus.xyz/content/notes/gate.md

 ### Hardware

-There are two pieces of hardware.
+There are two hardware modules.
 An internet gateway located at my house, where I have an internet connection.
-It relays communications between the internet and the second piece of hardware.
-The second piece is interfaces with the gate and is located near it.
+It relays communications between the internet and the module.
+The second piece module is located near the gate and interfaces with it.

-For both devices I used an embeded OS for firmware.
-I initially wrote much bare metal code, but I quickly grew curious of what using an embeded OS feels like.
+For both devices I used an embedded OS for firmware.
+I initially wrote much bare metal code, but I quickly grew curious of what using an embedded OS looks like.
 I used [Riot-OS](http://www.riot-os.org/) on both.
 I had to fork it in order to write support for my wizzimote modules and tune resources requirements, [the fork is here](https://github.com/ximus/RIOT/tree/portail-and-wizzimote).

 #### Home: Internet Gateway
 ![Illustration of the gate communication problem](../images/gateway-diagram.png)